justingarfield/cppOS/README.md

 # cppOS

+> CURRENT STATE

+> I'm currently in the middle of finishing the proper implementation of interrupts and the IDT.

+> At this point, the OS will simply just boot up, load its GDT, and that's it.

+> Once I complete interrupts, much more will be available in a short-time after.

 ## Overview
-This is a simple operating system written in C/C++ and derived from the excellent video series at https://www.youtube.com/channel/UCQdZltW7bh1ta-_nCH7LWYw I highly recommend anyone interested in starting from scratch watch this video series.
+This is a simple operating system written in Assembly and C/C++, derived from a combination of official manuals, reference web sites, YouTube videos, and online lectures.

+My intent is to help break barriers down for developers coming from managed object-oriented languages and to also promote my own self-learning.
+My hope is that it will be helpful to others to at least learn bits and pieces about what happens down near the bare-metal and what's going on inside of our computers or anything with a microprocessor inside of it.

+Please see the _Source and Reference Materials_ section for a boat-load of links to supporting materials and information.
+Whenever you're at a loss, sift through the links and you should find answers or starting points to find them.

 ## Background
-I've written software for a long time, but more-so at the high-level (web apps, web forms, PHP, etc.) I finally got frustrated not understanding the low-level functions of an OS and wanted to be able to troubleshoot much more precisely.
+Having written software for a long time, but more-so at the high-level (web apps, web forms, PHP, etc.) I finally got frustrated not understanding the low-level functions of an OS and wanted to be able to troubleshoot much more precisely.
 So what better way than to understand what happens under all the higher-level stuff you work in on a daily basis?
 This applies to all sorts of fields as well!
 (IoT, Mobile, Embedded Systems, Security, etc)

 ## Prerequisites
 * Understanding of compiling software at a bare minimum
 * Understanding of binary calculations and hi/low bits
+* Understanding of Assembly and C/C++
-* *nix Distribution that can run the gnu compiler and tools (I'm using Linux Mint 17)
+* *nix Distribution that can run the gnu compiler and tools
-* *nix Packages
-** sudo apt-get install g++ binutils libc6-dev-i386 grub xorriso
 * Most importantly...Patience.
 YOU are the OS, so it takes a lot of time to get things working correctly sometimes.

 ## How I work on this project